HyConEx: Hypernetwork classifier with counterfactual explanations for tabular data: model

-\subsection{\our{} architecture}
+This section describes \our{}, which is a deep learning classifier equipped with counterfactual explanations.
+Since \our{} is an all-in-one neural network, predictions and counterfactuals are returned in a single forward pass.
+Table~\ref{table:notation} summarizes the key notation used in our model description.

+\subsection{Architecture}

-Our architecture comprises two key elements: hypernetwork classifier and invertible normalizing flows, see \Cref{fig:arch}.
-By defining a proper loss function and designing dedicated training procedure, the generated classifier delivers predictions and the associated counterfactual explanations.
+Our architecture comprises two key elements: hypernetwork classifier and invertible normalizing flows, see Figure~\ref{fig:arch}.
+By defining a proper loss function and designing a dedicated training procedure, the generated classifier delivers predictions and the associated counterfactual explanations.

-Let us construct a hypernetwork $H(\cdot;\theta)$, which returns a weight matrix ${W=H(x;\theta)}$ that defines a local linear classifier $f(\cdot;W)$ as described in \Cref{sec:hyper}.
+Let us construct a hypernetwork $H(\cdot;\theta)$, which returns a weight matrix ${W=H(x;\theta)}$ that defines a local linear classifier $f(\cdot;W)$ as described in Section~\ref{sec:hyper}.
 We will force the hypernetwork to produce such a weight matrix $W$, which not only contains information needed for class predictions but also gives the localization of counterfactual examples for alternative classes.
 To keep our model as simple as possible, we do not introduce any additional parameters.
 The counterfactual examples will be determined by the rows of weight matrix $W$.

-To explain our approach, we assume that $x \in \R^D$ was classified by $f(x;W)$ as the element of the class $k$.
-It means that the $k$-th row of $W$ is related to the vector that is normal to the local decision boundary generated for $x$.
-To localize the counterfactual examples of alternative classes, we employ the remaining rows of $W$.
-More precisely, the translation of $x$ by the $m$-th row $W_m$, defined by $x' = x - W_m$, has to point out the counterfactual example of the class $m$.
-To satisfy this requirement, we need to ensure that $x'$: \begin{enumerate} \item is classified by $f$ as the element of $m$-th class, \item is close to the original input $x$, \item is plausible (in-distribution sample). \end{enumerate}
+To explain our approach, we assume that $x \in \R^D$ is classified by $f(x;W)$ as the element of the class $k$.
+It means that the $k$-th row of $W$ is related to the vector that is normal to the local decision boundary generated for~$x$.
+To localize the counterfactual examples for any other class~$m$, we utilize the remaining rows of $W$, denoted as $W_m$.
+Concretely, we define a counterfactual candidate $x'$ as a translated version of x, given by $x' = x - W_m$.
+For $x'$ to indeed represent a valid counterfactual instance of class~$m$, the following conditions must be met: \begin{enumerate} \item The classifier $f(\cdot; H(x'; \theta))$ assigns $x'$ to class $m$, \item $x'$ is close to the original input $x$, \item $x'$ is plausible (in-distribution sample). \end{enumerate}